chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ## Salary

-### Question

-- What are your salary expectations?
+> - What are your salary expectations?
-- Do you have a salary range in mind?
+> - Do you have a salary range in mind?

-### Answer

-Based on my experience and research of the Munich market, I would expect something in the €60,000 to €70,000 range, but I'm flexible depending on the overall package, growth opportunities, and specific responsibilities.
+Based on my experience and my research of the Munich market, I would expect something in the €60,000 to €70,000 range.
+But I'm open to discussion depending on the overall package - things like benefits, growth opportunities, and the specific responsibilities of the role

-I'm more interested in the right opportunity and team fit, so there's definitely room for discussion.
+> - Is this range based on your current salary, or on market research?

+It's mainly based on my research of the Munich market and my 8 years of experience in web development.